 Sound Not Working in Instagram – What To Do

-Instagram is a great platform for posting video content; however, users occasionally run into an issue where their sound isn’t working on Instagram.
-This can be frustrating as it prevents you from enjoying the content on your Instagram feed.
+Instagram is an excellent platform for posting video content.
+However, users occasionally run into an issue where their sound isn’t working on Instagram, even if you tried the volume keys, tapping the crossed-out speaker, and opening the video.
+This situation can be frustrating as it prevents you from enjoying the content on your Instagram feed.

-Fortunately, in most cases, this is a pretty easy issue to fix.
-If you’re having issues with the Instagram sound is not working, let’s take a look at the steps you can take to fix it.
+Fortunately, this is a pretty easy issue to fix in most cases.
+If you’re having problems with the Instagram sound is not working, let’s take a look at the steps you can take to fix it.

-Keep in mind that certain videos or stories don’t feature any sound.
+Keep in mind that specific videos or stories don’t include any sound.
 In this case, you’ll see the “Video Has No Sound” marker at the bottom left.

-The sound might be relayed to your Bluetooth headphones or earbuds even if you are not wearing them.
-For example, if you use Apple AirPods and turn off “Automatic Ear Detection,” the sound will go to the earbuds as long as they are paired with your iPhone.
+Not getting any sound on Instagram might be related to your Bluetooth headphones or earbuds, even if you are not wearing them.
+For example, if Apple AirPods have “Automatic Ear Detection” turned off, the sound will go to the earbuds whether they are in your ear or not and as long as they are paired with your iPhone.

-A similar problem might appear with wireless speakers.
-The speaker volume is turned down, you forget to unpair it from your smartphone, and the sound ends up in the wrong place.
+A similar problem occurs with many wireless speakers.
+The speaker’s volume is turned down, you forget to unpair it from your smartphone, or the sound is going to another device.

 To fix this, go to the Bluetooth menu of your smartphone, check for paired speakers/headphones, and tap on a device to disconnect it.

-Simply rebooting your device can reload any processes that aren’t running properly.
-This may fix your audio issues.
+Simply rebooting your device can often reload any processes that weren’t running correctly.
+This action may fix your audio issues.

-To determine if this is the case, restart your smartphone to get rid of the bugs and junk files that might prevent sound from playing.
+To determine if this is the case, restart your smartphone to eliminate the bugs and junk files that might prevent sound from playing.

 For iPhone X and later: hold one of the volume rockers and the Side button simultaneously until you see the Power slider.
 Move the slider to power off the phone, then press and hold the Side button and release it when the Apple logo appears.

 For older iPhones (iPhone 8 and earlier): hold the Side/Top button to bring up the Power slider.
-After you turn off the smartphone, press the Side/Top button again to power it back on.
+After turning off the smartphone, press the Side/Top button again to power it back on.

 Instagram frequently releases updates and bug fixes that address various in-app problems.
-Recently, a lot of users reported issues with playing music on stories or playing sound altogether.
-This is why you need to check if there’s an update.
+In the past, many users reported issues with playing music on stories or playing sound altogether.
+This situation is why you need to check if there’s an update.

-Launch the App or Play Store, navigate to Updates or My Apps & Games, and swipe the list to find Instagram.
-Hit the Update button next to the app and the latest version will be installed.
+Launch the App Store or Play Store, navigate to Updates or My Apps & Games, and swipe the list to find Instagram.
+Hit the Update button next to the app, and Instagram will confirm that the latest version is installed.

-If your phone’s software isn’t up to date, you may run into problems when using various apps, including Instagram.
+If your phone’s Operating System (OS) software isn’t up to date, you may run into problems when using various apps, including Instagram.
 Here is a quick guide for software updates on iOS/Android.

 For iOS: Launch Settings, tap on General, and select Software Update.
 Tap on “Download and install” and wait for a few minutes for the iPhone to work its magic.
 You might be prompted to confirm that you want to install the software.
 In this case, tap on Install or OK in the pop-up window.